 1-1.
 Model a 4-bit register with synchronous reset and load using the model provided above.
 Develop a testbench and simulate the design.
-Assign Clk to SW15, D input to SW3-SW0, reset to SW4, load to SW5, and output Q to LED3-LED0.
-Verify the design in hardware.
+Assign Clk, D input, reset, load, and output Q. Verify the design in hardware.

 - 1-1-1.
-Open Vivado and create a blank project called lab6\1\1. - 1-1-2.
+Open Vivado and create a blank project called lab6_1_1. - 1-1-2.
 Create and add the Verilog module that will model the 4-bit register with synchronous reset and load.
 Use the code provided in the above example. - 1-1-3.
-Develop a testbench and simulate the design.
+Develop a testbench and simulate the design for 300ns.
 Analyze the output. - 1-1-4.
-Synthesize the design. - 1-1-5.
-Create and add the XDC file, assigning Clk to SW15, D input to SW3-SW0, reset to SW4, load to SW5, and Q to LED3-LED0. - 1-1-6.
-Implement the design.
+Add the appropriate board related master XDC file to the project and edit it to include the related pins, assigning Clk to SW15, D input to SW3-SW0, reset to SW4, load to SW5, and Q to LED3-LED0. - 1-1-5.
+Add the following line of code in the XDC file to allow SW15 be used as a clock set_property CLOCK_DEDICATED_ROUTE FALSE [get_nets { clk }];